 Accessibility is important to us.
 We make every effort to ensure information on all AIFS' websites is accessible to all users.
 Please contact us online or by phone (03) 9214 7888 if you:

 - need assistance because the information on our website is not available in a format you can access.

 Under the Disability Discrimination Act 1992, Australian Government agencies are required to ensure information and services are provided in a non-discriminatory accessible manner.
 All AIFS' websites have been designed to meet the Australian Government standards, including those that relate to access for people with disabilities.

-We are currently working to ensure all AIFS' websites are compliant with the Web Content Accessibility Guidelines version 2.0 (WCAG 2.0 Level AA) in line with requirements for Australian Government websites.
+We work to ensure all AIFS' websites are compliant with the Web Content Accessibility Guidelines version 2.0 (WCAG 2.0 Level AA) in line with requirements for Australian Government websites.

 For people using screen readers each page has a link that says "Skip to content".
 Clicking this link will skip over the page header and the navigation menu taking you straight to the content of the page.

 Navigating with a keyboard